Holes In Lawn: Causes + How To Fill The Small Overnight Holes

 5. Gophers

 Gophers are easy to spot due to the mound of dirt they create from digging their holes.
 As they are herbivores, you’ll also see signs of vegetation damage.
-They eat the roots and the blades of your grass and so you are likely to find grass blades in the tunnels.
+They eat the roots and the blades of your grass so you are likely to find grass blades in the tunnels.

 Apart from the holes ruining the look of your lawn, unfortunately, the tunnels that gophers make can affect the structural integrity of your turf which means you’ll end up with uneven ground levels.